 Each year at Bok Tower Gardens, the Pinewood Estate is decorated differently for Christmas.
 Children can enjoy the tour too while they search for the Pinewood Christmas Squirrels hiding throughout the estate.
 Located just over an hour from Orlando, making it to Bok Tower Gardens and back in a day is easily doable.

 During the Holiday Home Tour, visitors will tour Pinewood Estate, a 20 room, 1932 Mediterranean-style mansion that's decorated differently every year.
 Children will be entertained as well as they search for a family of Pinewood Christmas Squirrels hiding throughout the estate.

-One night each year, the Bok Tower Gardens presents the annual Sunset & Symphony Concert featuring the Orlando Philharmonic Orchestra.
-While gardens admission tickets the day of the concert include the concert ticket, day of tickets increase to $35 a ticket.
-For more information on this event as the holidays get closer (date has not been announced yet), check the official website.
+One night each year, the Bok Tower Gardens presents the annual Sunset & Symphony Concert featuring the Orlando Philharmonic Orchestra on December 1, 2021.
+Tickets are required and start at $30 for adults.
+For more information on this event as the holidays get closer, check the official website.

 View this post on Instagram